isabella-helliwell/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-Using Suspension_Coil.csv file, the aim of this analysis is to obtain the statistical summary of the data, in terms of mean, median, variance, and standard deviation of the suspension coil's PSI column. the following ouput shows the statistical summary:
+Using <i>Suspension_Coil.csv</i> file, the aim of this analysis is to obtain the statistical summary of the data, in terms of mean, median, variance, and standard deviation of the suspension coil's PSI column. the following ouput shows the statistical summary: